realmagicgreen/magicgreen11ty/src/content/articles/2018-05-09-bamboo-straws.md

 ---
-name: Bamboo straws
+title: Bamboo straws
 subtitle: Suck it up consciously.
-description: When you really need a straw to be able to enjoy your drink, let it be environment-friendly.
+description: "When you really need a straw to be able to enjoy your drink, let it be environment-friendly.
 These bamboo straws are locally made in Bali.
-You can safely throw them away in the organic bin.
-Ask for them at your local restaurant or coffee place, they might not yet know this product exists
+You can safely throw...s"
+date: 2018-05-09
+published: true
 category: products
-tags: Bali bamboo environment-friendly plastic-alternatives Indonesia social-responsibility sustainable-construction wood
-image: /assets/p/posts/products/bamboo-straws/bamboo-straws.jpg
+tags: [article, Bali, bamboo, environment-friendly, plastic-alternatives, Indonesia, social-responsibility, sustainable-construction, wood]
+cover_image: ./images/products/bamboo-straws/bamboo-straws.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...